thanlong/VMOSPro_RootXposed_Terminal/README.md

 ## Changelogs

 v1.4: Add "Change root package".
-VMOS Pro will prevent you from installing root on non-rooted by causing superuser app to crash because Root is not free.
+VMOS Pro will prevent you from installing root on non-rooted ROM by causing superuser app to crash because Root is not free.
 This option also change superuser app package!

 v1.3: Create applet symlinks during Busybox installation.